 MTB Positioning Chart

-The MTB Positioning Chart can be downloaded as an Adobe® PDF file.
+The MTB Positioning Chart can be downloaded as a PDF file.
 The charts contain auto-fields and data may be typed directly to the chart once it is downloaded.
-See Adobe® if you do not have the Adobe Reader program.

 There is often more than one method for measuring a component or position.
 It is important that the user be consistent and that the method of measuring is noted.
 Record all units of measurement.
-For example, record "50cm" for fifty centimeters, and "50mm" for fifty millimeters.
-Record and note with the assumption that someone else will need to set up a bike from only this chart.
+For example, record “50cm” for fifty centimeters, and “50mm” for fifty millimeters.
+Complete the chart and makes notes with the assumption that someone else will need to set up a bike from only this chart.

 Begin by recording customer/rider information, such as name, address, etc. Also record bike make, model, year of production, and serial number.
 Also record bike’s color scheme and any unique or obvious physical characteristics that might distinguish this bike.
 Assume this will be used in a police report of a stolen bike.
 It is also recommended that the traveling rider carry a recent photo of the bicycle.